-Michelle McCrimmon was appointed Deputy Chief Financial Officer on July 31, 2016.
-Prior to her appointment, Ms. McCrimmon served for six years as the Controller of the City of Orlando with oversight over financial reporting and accounting operations.
+Michelle McCrimmon was appointed Chief Financial Officer on March 3, 2024.
+Prior to her appointment, Ms. McCrimmon served for nearly eight years as Deputy CFO and for six years as the Controller of the City of Orlando with oversight over financial reporting and accounting operations.
 Before joining the City, Ms. McCrimmon worked for 16 years in Public Accounting, including five years as an Audit Senior Manager at a Big 4 accounting and consulting firm.
-Ms. McCrimmon holds a Bachelor of Science in Business Administration from the University of California, Riverside and is a Florida Certified Public Accountant.
+Ms. McCrimmon holds a Master of Business Administration from the University of Texas-Permian Basin, and a Bachelor of Science in Business Administration from the University of California, Riverside.
+She is also a Florida Certified Public Accountant.